Backdrop CMS enables people to build highly customized websites affordably, through collaboration and open source software.

 Core developers should fight the urge to refactor, because small changes in core may result in large changes for contrib.
 Each major change will be weighed carefully against the principles of the project, and if a decision is not immediately clear, and issue should be escalated to the Project Management Committee.

-- Plan and schedule releases.
+- Release on-time: Plan and schedule releases.
 Each release will contain a planned set of features, and will be released on time.
-If a feature is not ready in time for a specific release, the feature will get postponed, and the release will still be delivered on time.
+If a feature is not ready in time for a specific release, the feature will get postponed, but the release will still be delivered on time.

-- Remain Free and Open Source.
+- Freedom: Remain Free and Open Source.
 Open Source has the ability to change the world for the better.
 All code included with Backdrop is under an Open Source license that allows anyone to use it free of charge, regardless of their beliefs or intentions.
-All code included with Backdrop has always been, and always will be, Free and Open Source.
+All code included with Backdrop has always been -- and always will be -- Free and Open Source.